iRobotEducation/create3_docs/docs/api/docking.md

-# Create3 Docking
+# Create® 3 Docking

-The Create3 robot is equipped with a docking station to recharge it between experiments.
+The Create® 3 robot is equipped with a docking station to recharge it between experiments.

 Through the ROS 2 APIs users can command docking and undocking autonomous behaviors.